sooriyaarachchi/pybites.github.io-src/content/pytest-coding-100-tests.md

 * test failure output might require some debugging what/where it went wrong and debugging is another crucial programmer skill.

-Hence why coding on our platform requires becoming friends with reading test outputs.
+Hence why coding on our platform requires you to become friends with the tests and their outputs.

 Luckily that's also an area where pytest really shines: it's output is very intuitive!